KGore12/leaflet-challenge/README.md

 ![worldmap](https://github.com/KGore12/leaflet-challenge/blob/main/images/worldview1.png)

-Your first task is to visualize an earthquake data set.
+For leaflet 1, you will visualize an earthquake data set.

 1. **Get your data set**